-- Tortilla strips, jalapeno rings and Mexican crumbling cheese for garnish I purchase tortilla strips from the grocery store
+- Tortilla strips and Mexican crumbling cheese for garnish I purchase tortilla strips from the grocery store

 - For the dressing, combine lime juice, honey, cumin garlic powder, salt and olive oil in a large mason jar.
 Shake vigorously to combine ingredients.
 Set aside.

 - For the salad, place corn, two ears at a time, in the microwave and cook for 3 1/2 minutes.

 - Remove from microwave with a hot pad and allow to cool for 5 minutes.